-Update April 2: The Last Sunday is now held online through Zoom.
-Sign up for our newsletter or follow us on social media for the link.
+The Last Sunday is now held online through Zoom.
+Email us for the link.

 The last Sunday of every month beginning October 27th, 2019, we are inviting the public to join us at 733 Broadway Ave for a free, one-hour performance experience.
 It’s as fresh as a show gets as our community’s playwrights, musicians, ranters and celebrity interviewees delve into some of that month’s top news stories and events.